EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.sf_interp

-sf_interp function                                            timeseries Description: Interpolate a time series, and estimate the errors due to the interpolation using the structure function
+sf_interp function                                            timeseries Description: Interpolate a time series, and estimate the errors due to the interpolation using the structure function of the time series.
+The error in each interpolated